-Establishing a daily spiritual practice helps to reinforce our awareness of Spirit, God, the Universe, whatever you choose to call It, in our day-to-day lives.
-These practices facilitate a purposeful, conscious reconnection with the Truth of our being and the Divine essence within, and nourish our souls.
-They enable us to see with the inner eyes and hear with our inner ears, and ultimately increase our awareness of the consistent Divine Presence in every area of our lives.
-As we increase our conscious awareness of Spirit, we create space for new insights and inspiration because these practices create an opening within us for new ideas to come through.
+Establishing a daily spiritual practice helps to reinforce our awareness of Spirit, God, the Universe – whatever you choose to call It – in our day-to-day lives.
+These practices facilitate a purposeful, conscious reconnection with the Truth of our being, our infinite Divine nature, the essence of our Being.
+They enable us to see with the inner eyes and hear with our inner ears, and ultimately increase our conscious awareness of the consistent Divine Presence in every area of our lives.
+As we increase this conscious awareness of Spirit, we create space for new insights and inspiration because these practices create an opening within us for new ideas to come through.

 Spiritual practices are tools and techniques that are used to draw us closer to the divine Truth of who we are.
 Having a daily set of practices not only strengthens our conscious at-one-ment to Spirit, it opens us up to more of the qualities many of us are seeking – an enhanced sense of peace, more joy, greater harmony with the world around us.

 There are a number of different tools to choose from as you consider how to begin your daily spiritual practice.
 The most important step, however, before you decide which technique(s) to incorporate, is making the commitment to establish the daily practice in the first place.
 It takes time to establish a new habit – some say it’s a three-week process, others say it takes longer.
 I suggest committing to one month and evaluating whether you’d like to continue at the end of that period.
 Are you committed?
 If so, take a look at the suggestions below to decide how you’ll create your own personal daily spiritual practice.